Image via Pixabay

 Some causes of infertility are clearly harder to fix than others, requiring a full-on assisted reproductive technology procedure in order to increase the chance of a woman becoming pregnant – but for a woman whose infertility issues aren’t too extreme, she can easily turn to a much simpler method of intrauterine insemination (IUI) for help.

-Reasons To Consider IUI
+Reasons Why You Should Consider IUI

 Once a woman has undergone her fertility evaluation, the doctor is able to rule out certain causes of her infertility, and specific treatments that can be used to treat it.
 Typically, IUI is an option worth considering if a woman cannot conceive due to preventative cervical issues, such as thick cervical mucus that blocks the sperm from traveling to the uterus, an excess of cervical scar tissue from a past surgeries such as those needed for abnormal PAP smears, her partner’s low sperm count, or her partner’s decreased sperm mobility.